The war that began on Oct. 7 has become the deadliest of the five Gaza wars for both sides.

 Hamas, an Iran-backed Islamist terrorist group, took control of Gaza in 2007 after clashing with Fatah, a rival Palestinian faction.
 While Fatah nowadays leans towards peaceful negotiations for a two-state resolution, Hamas denies Israel’s right to exist and resorts to armed violence.

 The United States began charter flights on Oct.
 13 and boat evacuations on Oct.
 17 to evacuate Americans out of Israel.
-The White House reported on Oct.
-17 that 31 Americans had died, and 13 were missing since the war began.
+At least 33 Americans have died since the start of the war, as of Oct.
+24, and at least 13 remain missing.

 See the previous day’s updates here.